d-kozhevnikova/Ageing-transcriptome-meta-analysis/Project report.md

   title="Underexpressed genes"
   style="display: inline-block; margin: 0 auto; max-width: 300px">

+We obtained a list of differentially expressed genes across aging and intersected them with GenAge database.
+Describe some of these genes ... .

+We further conducted enrichment analysis ...

 ### Machine learning approach used in the paper `palmer2021ageing`

 ML: list of GO terms that are enriched   build decision tree plot to understand wheather - enrichment term on each node of the tree (does the gene belong